marcelotrivinos/backend/README.md

 ```

 Note: `pnpm run format` and `pnpm run lint` could be executed in `pnpm run build`, and `pnpm run build` could be executed using Github Actions for CI (Continuous Integration).

+## Comments

+Camel case was used instead of dot notation to name the files due to a personal preference.

+In the user model, sequelize.define() was used since it is unlikely that the model will become more complex, and the use of sequelize.define() instead of sequelize.models is less verbose.
+On the other hand, in the product model, it is possible that it becomes more complex over time, and sequelize.model is more flexible and easier to maintain than sequelize.define, although it is more verbose.